verbelowski/starlight/english/policy.md

   * rectify their personal data (article 16 GDPR).
   * access their personal data (article 15 GDPR).
   * file a complaint with the supervisory authority (UODO) ([click to learn more](https://uodo.gov.pl/pl/83/155)).
-  * object to the processing of their personal data when it is processed based on the legitimate interests of the Service Provider, particularly if the data is used for statistical analysis or marketing (article 21 GDPR).
+  * object to the processing of their personal data when it is processed based on the legitimate interests of the Service Provider, particularly if the data is used for statistical analysis or marketing purposes (Article 21 GDPR).
   * request the restriction of processing their personal data (article 18 GDPR).
   * request the deletion of their personal data (article 17 GDPR).
 - To fulfill most of the above requests, simply removing the Service from the Discord server will suffice.